 **Remember to cut Patches 1-4 with ONLY the On-Point ruler, a regular ruler will not work—the patches will be the wrong size.

-If you don't have this specialty quilting ruler, don't want to purchase one, and STILL want to make the block, you can download templates to cut your patches with.
-Click the appropriate link below.
+If you don't have this specialty quilting ruler, don't want to purchase one, and STILL want to make the block, you can download templates to cut your patches.
+Click your chosen finished block size below to download them.

 You must use the free Adobe program to print the templates, setting Custom Scale to 100% under the heading, Page Sizing and Handling, to insure they print at the correct size.
 Adobe is the one program that prints these templates reliably.

 For stable block edges on the straight of grain, Patches 5 and 6 must be cut with the printed arrow parallel to the selvedge of your fabric though it is preferable if ALL your patches are cut with the arrow lining up with the straight of grain.

 With right sides together (RST), stitch #3 square to opposite sides of a #2 square.
 Repeat for a total of two units.